erasin/hx-lsp/README.md

 - `$XDG_CONFIG_HOME/helix/languages.toml`: Helix Configuration file.
 - `WORKSPACE_ROOT/.helix/languages.toml` : Configuration file under project workspace root.

+> About 'WORKSPACE_ROOT',  It is read the 'rootPath' from the 'initialize' provided by Helix, when there are multiple levels of rootPath(`language.roots` of languages.toml), It will read the closest of root '.helix'.

 Example, Add support for markdown.

 ```toml